beatrizaraujoam/beatrizaraujoam/README.md

-###{Hello World}, Muito prazer,Beatriz
+ {Hello World}, Nice to meet you, Beatriz

 I'm Beatriz Araújo, but you can call me Bea.
-Acting as a Front-End Developer for 22 years, early in her career but very willing to learn, she loves the vastness of technology and is always looking to be better.
+Acting as a Front-End Developer for 22 years, at the beginning of her career, but with a strong desire to learn, she loves the vastness of technology and is always looking to be better.

-• Currently working at DevPartner 💙 a company focused on systems technology for the Automotive and related networks.<br>
+• Currently working at Banco PAN💙 with Software Engineer.
-• Enthusiast of the best development technologies.<br>
+• Enthusiast of the best development technologies.
 • I am passionate about solving problems and learning.
-Always open to new challenges and ready to face changes.<br>
+Always open to new challenges and ready to face changes.
-📍 From Amazonas living in São Paulo.<br>
+📍 Born in Amazonas, resident in São Paulo.

-<strong> I believe that if programming is the language of the future, we women must be part of this construction 👩‍💻</strong>
+I believe that if programming is the language of the future, we women must be part of this construction 👩‍💻